-Picture 5: the distribution of the covered systems and their decay rate.
+Picture 5: Spatial distribution of all transit systems included in our analysis.

 Transit app’s large user group.

-Active users is a very sensitive information for every app company; therefore, we cannot provide exact numbers of market share or monthly active users in the paper and this response.
-It is even more difficult to collect and compare different companies’ active users.
-However, we consulted the Transit app and requested some statistics about their usage rate based on a very rough estimates derived from different data sources.
+Active users is sensitive data for every mobility app company; therefore, we cannot provide exact numbers of market share or monthly active users.
+However, we consulted the Transit app and requested some statistics about their usage rate.
 The global average adoption rate is around 8.4%; for some cities that endorse the app, the rate is 17.3%.
-For some areas, the number can be larger than 50%.
+For some areas, the market penetration can be larger than 50%.

-We could make a further estimation: according to the ACS 2018 5-year estimates, there are 7844593 workers over 16 years old that use transit systems to work in the US.
-Therefore, a rough estimate of Transit app active user base is 658946.
+We make a further estimation: according to the ACS 2018 5-year estimates, there are 7,844,593 workers over 16 years old that use transit systems to work in the US.
+Therefore, a rough estimate of Transit app active user base is 658,946.
 It is also noteworthy that this number is much underestimated, for the ACS data only include workers over 16 years old and over.
-Therefore, we can conclude that the Transit app user group in the US is at million-level.
+Therefore, a rough estimate is that the Transit app user group in the US is in the neighborhood of 1 million.

-In conclusion, although we cannot do the comparison between usage rates of different apps because the exact statistics are not accessible, Transit app indeed has a very large spatial service coverage and a million-level user base in the United States.
+The wide geographic coverage and large user base make the Transit usage data a worthwhile benchmark for comparing transit decline at a national scale, and its social and community covariates.
+Nevertheless, the sampling frame is unknown, and we recognize in the main text that our results are a first approximation.
+We also added a discussion in the main text about public transit users who are likely to be not included in the analysis.
+Since these are likely to be disadvantaged and older populations, our results in these respects are even more striking.

 More details about methods/analyses.
 Section 2 (section “Data and methods”) describes the analyses/methods, but I find it a bit loosely connected.
 More details should be provided to better connect these steps and help readers get the full picture.

 Response: we appreciate the suggestion and added these explanations to the paper: first, we added a new paragraph about the logistic function fitting at the start of the section “Data and methods”.
-We also added an explanatory graph to explain the curve fitting, the definition of base (floor) value, and cliff and base (floor) value in Fig 2.
-We believe this can better describe the concept of the three key parameters by a visualization.
+We also added an explanatory graph to explain the curve fitting, the definition of base value, and cliff and base value in Fig 2.
+We believe this better describes the three key parameters.
 We also added more details about the statistical test and regression model assumptions thanks to reviewer 1’s suggestions.
-We also added several hyperlinks to the equation 1, where we derive all the key parameters (base value, decay rate, and cliff/base point), to make the method section more compact and connected.
+We also mentioned the equation 1 in each paragraph, where we derive all the key parameters (base value, decay rate, and cliff/base point), to make the method section more compact and connected.

 I think it would be great if every city in the maps is labeled.

 Response: we tried to label every city in the map when we were making this graph, however, the graph becomes too busy and less distinguishable.
-Picture 5 shows an example when we added most label as much as we can without blocking the points.
-It is also noteworthy that we did not add label for every city for this graph; therefore, adding all labels will make the graph even more undistinguishable.
+Picture 5 shows an example when we added all labels, compared with the original graph.
+The labels will block the points and other labels; adding all labels will make the graph even more undistinguishable.
 We would like to focus on the spatial pattern of the points, but the labels occupy too much space.
 Meanwhile, the font size of the labels is also optimized (font size = 13); smaller font will be not distinguishable in the normal size graph.